fedenavos/contactos-list-react/README.md

-# Getting Started with Create React App
+# Contact list

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was part of the Open Bootcamp React Course.
+It's a simple list of contacts with ABM functions.

 ## Available Scripts